la2050/archive/_projects/2014/senior-star-power-get-up-get-out-get-a-life-the-beat-goes-on.md

   - SOUTH BAY
   - WESTSIDE
 maker_answers:
+  partners_collaboration: >-
+    We will engage all government, civic, education, nonprofit, and faith-based organizations to participate in our activities.
+We will also work with local travel and hospitality businesses to develop tourist packages including lodging, bus tours, dining, shopping, and other entertainment attractions that will encourage visitors to stay multiple days in the city.
   impact_play: >-
     According to Bonnie L. Vorenberg, President of ArtAge and a nationally recognized expert in senior theatre, and according to AARP, senior theatre